 - Diphtheria and Tetanus toxoid-containing vaccine and Pertussis vaccine

 - Grades K-12 3-5 doses depending on age last dose was received.

 - Hepatitis B vaccine

-- All grades: 3 doses or 2 doses of adult hepatitis B vaccine (Recombivax) for children who received the doses at least 4 months apart between the ages of 11 through 15 years
+- All grades: 3 doses or 2 doses of adult hepatitis B vaccine (Recombivax).

 - Varicella (Chickenpox) vaccine